aws/aws-cdk-rfcs/text/0095-cognito-construct-library.md

 # Future Changes / Currently out of scope

+The following are currently out of scope for this document.
+Towards the end of the implementation, separate issues will be created for these, that will then be prioritized based on customer requests and +1s.

 * User Pool
   * Import using user pool name
   * Configure SES email actions.
+  * ClientMetadata and ValidationData properties in User